-Support Staff Information items 95 and 96 document that the auditor had assistance from one non-certified support staff.
+Support Staff Information documents that the auditor received assistance from one noncertified support person during the audit.
 The 2022 Auditor Handbook states that "[u]nder no circumstances may individuals who are not DOJ-certified auditors participate or engage in the substantive work of a formal PREA audit unless acting under the direction of a DOJ-certified auditor."
 This appears to mean that non-certified assistants cannot be solely responsible for the conduct of the interviews, meaning this does not reduce the amount of time required for interviews.
-The 2022 Auditor Handbook includes extensive discussion about interviews, and in all cases refers to the auditor as the person who must conduct each interview.
-Thus, TPI feels that even with this assistance, this audit probably did not allow sufficient time to be conducted with competency.
+The 2022 Auditor Handbook includes extensive discussion about interviews, and in all cases refers to the auditor as the person who must conduct each interview.12